Marina Masic, Ph.D. is a multidisciplinary artist and visionary working in wellness, art and education for the past twenty years.

 She holds a doctorate in Philosophy, Media & Communications (Summa Cum Laude) as well as a Masters of Arts in Expressive Arts Therapy & Social Change from The European Graduate School.
-She received a Masters of Arts in Art Therapy from NYU, and pursued graduate work in Sculpture, Film, and Performance Interactive Media Art.
+She received a Masters of Arts in Art Therapy from NYU, and pursued graduate work in Sculpture, Film, + Performance Interactive Media Art.

 Masic has lectured widely: (FullDome Awards- Jena, Germany, "Light Technology"-Carl Zeiss Planetarium, East Meets West Fest, NYC.
 "Dreams + Domes" - IMERSA Artist Innovator Award, Denver, CO., MORPHOS Artist Residency, LA Film Studio group show, etc.).
 In 2017 she was awarded Croatia's "40 under 40" for her achievements.

 A multimedia artist drawn to working with space, the senses and elements (including water, light, sound, metals).
 Her research explores consciousness, multi-sensory experience, elemental design, wellbeing.
 In her path, Masic has worked with various creatives and mentors such as Bauhaus visionary Micky Remann, artist Matthew Barney, branding strategist Everard Findlay, philosophers Wolfgang Schirmacher, Chris Kraus, the late neurologist Oliver Sacks, etc. Her writings include: "Facing Saudade."
 Atropos Press, 2017, "Kepler."
 Monrowe, etc.